genomehubs/genomehubs-ui/src/client/static/landing.md

 :hub (Genomes on a Tree) is built using GenomeHubs 2.0, to present metadata including genome sizes, C values, and chromosome numbers for all taxa across the tree of life.

+## How to use GoaT

+In the search box above try typing:

+Chiroptera

 ## Data summary

 :::grid{container direction="row"}